-Learn How to Trace an Email AddressTrace an email address in the most popular programs like Microsoft Outlook, Hotmail, Yahoo, Gmail, AOL, by finding the header.
+Trace an email address in the most popular programs like Microsoft Outlook, Hotmail, Yahoo, Gmail, AOL, by finding the header.

-What Is an Email HeaderEach email you receive comes with headers.
+Each email you receive comes with headers.
 The headers contain information about the routing of the message and the originating Internet Protocol address of the message.
 Not all electronic messeges you receive will allow you to track them back to the originating point and depending on how you send messages determines whether or not they can trace an email address back to you.
 The headers don't contain any personal information.
-At most, the results of the trace with show you the origination IP and the computer name that sent the email.
+At most, the results of the trace will show you the origination IP and the computer name that sent the email.
 After viewing the trace information, the initiating IP can be looked up to determine from where the message was sent.
 IP address location information DOES NOT contain your street name, house number, or phone number.
 The trace will most likely determine the city and the ISP the sender used.

-I’ve Got the Header, Now How Do I Start The Trace?The next step to trace an email address is to find the first IP listed in the header.
-This is most likely the IP initiating point.
+The next step is to paste the header data into our Email Header Analyzer Tool.
+Our tool should return the IP attached to the initiating point.
 However, there are exceptions to this.
 You'll have to look at the information logically to deduce the originating IP.

-Can You Trace any Email Address?Yes and No. For example, someone who sends a message to your hotmail account shows in the X-Originating IP section of the headers.
+Yes and No. For example, someone who sends a message to your hotmail account shows in the X-Originating IP section of the headers.
 However, someone who sends you a message from GMail will ONLY trace back to Google IP addresses.
-We’ve got more information in our Trace An Email forum.

 We've got more information in our Trace An Email questions and answers area.